nlpxucan/WizardLM/README.md

 Note for demo usage: Please use demo and demo_bak as evenly as possible to prevent one of them from being too heavy and responding slowly.
 We only recommend using **English** to experience our model.
 Support for other languages will be introduced in the future.
 The demo currently only supports **single-turn** conversation.

+## Call for Feedbakcs
+We welcome everyone to use your professional and difficult insturctions to evaluate WizardLM, and show us examples of poor performance and your suggestions in the issue discussion area.
+We are focusing on improving the Evol-Instruct now and hope to relieve existing issues in the the next version of WizardLM.
+After that, we will open the code and pipeline of new Evol-Instruct algorithm and work with you together to improve it.

 ## Case Show
 We just sample some cases to demonstrate the performance of WizardLM and ChatGPT on data of varying difficulty, and the details pls refer [Case Show](https://github.com/nlpxucan/WizardLM/blob/main/src/case_show.md).